intenovation/mailcache/src/main/java/com/intenovation/mailcache/README.md

 # JavaMail Cache Implementation

-A robust solution for efficient email access with flexible online/offline capabilities.
+A robust solution for efficient email access with flexible online/offline capabilities and permanent message archiving.

 ## Overview

 `com.intenovation.mailcache` provides a high-performance cache layer for JavaMail, allowing applications to work with emails efficiently in various connectivity scenarios.
 It implements the standard JavaMail API so existing applications can easily adopt it for improved performance and offline capabilities.
+The implementation is designed to preserve all messages permanently in the local cache for future reference, such as invoices and important communications.

+## Key Philosophy

+- **Data Preservation**: Messages are never truly deleted from the local cache, ensuring a complete historical record
+- **Human-Readable Storage**: Message folders use year-month-day and subject format for easy browsing
+- **Server-First Operations**: All changes happen on the server first, then locally, to prevent data loss
+- **Safe Defaults**: Delete operations are restricted to DESTRUCTIVE mode only
+- **Transparent Caching**: Access to local message storage for adding supplementary files

 ## Key Features

-- **Three Operation Modes**:
+- **Four Operation Modes**:
   - **Online**: Searches happen on the server while reading uses the local cache for speed
   - **Offline**: All operations use the local cache with no server connectivity required
   - **Accelerated**: Reading and searching use local cache, writing happens both locally and on the server
-- **Transparent Caching**: Automatically caches emails as they are accessed
+  - **Destructive**: The only mode that allows deleting messages and folders (use with caution)
+- **Permanent Archiving**: Messages deleted from the server are archived locally and never truly deleted
 - **Standard API**: Fully compatible with the JavaMail API
 - **Seamless Transitions**: Switch between modes without restarting your application
 - **Efficient Storage**: Optimized on-disk storage format for emails and attachments
 - **Conflict Resolution**: Smart handling of conflicts between local and server versions
 - **Bandwidth Optimization**: Only downloads required data, with support for partial message fetching
+- **Extended Functionality**: Access to add supplementary files alongside cached messages

 ## Getting Started